skip to content

 00:59:10 - Nick Taylor

 What did you call it?
-Well, it'll.
-It'll automatically.
-I'll give it a unique name because it keeps giving me URLs that aren't.
-They're just with my name in it.
-I'll put something different.
-Redwood trees, I don't know.
+Well, it'll give it a unique name automatically, because it keeps giving me URLs that are just my name in it.
+I'll put something different. redwood-trees, I don't know.
 Okay.
 All right, so that's building.
 I'm just going to add the environment variable.
 Okay, that's set.
-All right, so it's.
-We'll just open this up a bit bigger.
-So it's deploying now.
-It's running the build command.
-We've got our environment variable for the database underscore URL set.
-So we should be in a good state.
-Okay.
-That's just webpack.
-Okay.
-One make.
-Okay.
-One migration.
+We'll open this up a bit bigger.
+So it's deploying now, it's running the build command, and we've got our environment variable for DATABASE_URL set, so we should be in a good state.
+Okay, that's just Webpack.
+Okay, one migration.

 00:59:53 - Anthony Campolo

-Does this Run this.
-This.
-Is this basically running the build that would be run on netlify, but it's doing it on your computer instead.
+Is this basically running the build that would be run on Netlify, but doing it on your computer instead?

 01:00:00 - Nick Taylor